Wheeling Jamboree: 1960s and 70s

 During the entire decade of the 1970s, former Country Music bandleader Glenn Reeves was the Executive Director and General manager of the show.
 Reeves' tenure lasted until 1982.
 Freddy Carr, Jerry Brightman, Gus Thomas, and Jim Sutton were included on his management team which launched the annual summer Country Music Festival, "Jamboree in the Hills" at nearby St. Clairsville, Ohio.
 This multi-day annual festival still continued through 2018.
 Live Nation decided to not have the festival again in 2019 due to their desire to change the festivals concession policies which permitted patrons to bring in their own coolers and contents as opposed to having to purchase concessions inside the venue.
 They called it a hiatus to allow the fans and Live Nation to consider bringing the festival back in 2020 (something that would have been impossible due to social distancing mandates imposed during the COVID-19 pandemic) with much different concession policies as well as some other traditional policies that Live Nation desired to change in the past but met with angry fans promising to boycott the festival if Live Nation changed the policies.
 To the last performance on the stage in 2018 it was one of America's major American Country Music festivals, featuring top-name stars on its headliners' list every year.
 (The Jamboree in the Hills was later spun off to Live Nation in 2006; WWVA owner iHeartMedia also continued to air the annual event on WOVK.) until the last performance in 2018.

 The song "Take Me Home, Country Roads," a major hit for John Denver, was inspired by the Jamboree.
 Written by two songwriters who had never been to the state, they lived in Massachusetts but thought that state was not particularly lyrical, so having heard the Jamboree on the radio and noting that "West Virginia" had the same syllabic rhythm, they made the song about West Virginia instead.
 The line in the song mentioning "radio reminds me of my home far away" is a subtle reference to the Jamboree.
 Eventually the song became the official song of the state of West Virginia.
 Recording Artist / Jamboree USA Performer Freddy Carr was contracted by the Tourist Development Division of the West Virginia Chamber of Commerce to represent the state at numerous special banquets, concerts and sporting events throughout the U.S. and Canada.
-His signature rendition of "Take Me Home Country Roads" became a staple live performance at many promotional events during the 1970's.
+His signature rendition of "Take Me Home Country Roads" became a staple live performance at many promotional events during the 1970s.

+Lou Christie was a professed fan of the program, and cited it as an inspiration for his brief shift into country music in the early 1970s.